White cake: History

-For several centuries, a "white cake" referred to any kind of cake covered with white icing, such as this wedding cake decorated entirely in white.
+For several centuries, a "white cake" referred to any type of cake covered with white icing, such as this wedding cake decorated entirely in white.
 Underneath these white rolled fondant and gumpaste decorations lies a chocolate devil's food cake, which means it is not a white cake in the modern meaning of the term.

 White cake is a relatively new invention, as it depends on having refined white sugar and white flour, in addition to omitting the egg yolks.
 From the 17th century, a "white cake" meant a fruitcake (or other non-white cake) coated with white icing, made from egg whites and expensive double-refined granulated white sugar, rather than a cake that was itself white.
 Any type of cake coated in white icing, such as the fruitcake served at the 1840 wedding of Queen Victoria and Prince Albert, was expensive and considered a status symbol.

 In the early 19th century, a lady cake made of light-colored almond flour, and a tough white sponge cake that was a precursor to the modern and lighter angel food cake, were the only cakes that looked white when cut.

 Modern white cakes appeared late in the 19th century, when white sugar, white flour, and reliable chemical leaveners such as baking powder became widely available.
 By the early 20th century, a tall, elaborately decorated white cake, called the bride cake, was established as the primary cake to celebrate weddings, with a dark-colored groom's cake disappearing or taking second place.

 The first cake mix for white cake was introduced in the US around 1930.

 By the end of the 20th century, chocolate cake had become more popular than any other cake flavor.